Mobile Sports Massage In York – Expert Therapy At Home

 Enhanced Circulation And Waste Removal

 Deep tissue manipulation increases local blood flow.
-This fresh, oxygen-rich blood carries vital nutrients to damaged muscle tissues, accelerating their repair.
+This fresh, oxygen-rich blood carries vital nutrients to your damaged muscle tissues, accelerating their repair.
 Plus the increased circulation and lymphatic drainage removes metabolic waste products, such as lactic acid and other toxins.
-These accumulate during intense exercise and contribute to muscle soreness and fatigue.
-Flushing these out aids in quicker recovery.
+These accumulate during intense exercise and contribute to muscle soreness and fatigue, while flushing these out aids in quicker recovery.

 Nervous System Response And Pain Relief